py5coding/py5book/content/live_coding.md

 Live Coding works very well with editors such as VSCode.
 You'll want to use a keyboard shortcut `Control-S` or `Cmd-S` to save your code and trigger an update.
 Use of an editor's "Auto Save" functionality probably wouldn't work very well as it would constantly attempt to execute incomplete lines of code.

 If you like, you can monitor the entire directory and not just one file.
 This is useful if you are editing code in multiple files, such as shader code.
 Live Coding will also work correctly if you are editing locally imported Python modules.
-It uses import hooks to detect imported modules so they can be removed when the Sketch is reset.
+It uses import hooks to detect imported modules so they can be removed and re-imported when the Sketch is reset.

 Use the optional `-d` argument to monitor an entire directory, like so: